Available on audible.com Women are half the sky. Protect us... each one teach one.

 What is a women?

-""What defines a woman?"
-This question is often asked.
-Women are believed to be a divine creation, entrusted by the Almighty with the role of bringing forth new life, and are considered to be blessed and highly favored by Jehovah God through his Son Jesus Christ.
 The Bible emphasizes the essential role of women in the continuation of life.
 Despite facing immense stress and enduring significant pain while carrying out tasks traditionally labeled as "a woman's job," it is crucial to show respect and provide encouragement to women.
 If you find yourself in need of mental support, it may be beneficial to explore online mental health resources such as BetterHelp.com.
 Prioritizing our own well-being is essential, as neglecting it can hurt those around us.
+Those we are put in place to birth and raise up to praise and honor our creator and care for all of God's precious life.
+Man was created to be the protector as we can see some men are doing the opposite to humanity and God's blessed earth.

 Destructive & Toxic Women